Congress You wish to estimate, with 95% confidence, the populatio... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence.
-In this scenario, a 95% confidence level means that if the survey were repeated multiple times, 95% of the calculated intervals would contain the true population proportion of voters' opinions on Congress.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence, such as 95%.
+It provides a measure of uncertainty around the estimate and is essential for understanding the precision of the sample proportion in relation to the true population proportion.

 Recommended video: